 Although much rarer than most types of skin cancer, melanoma is the most likely to invade nearby tissue and spread to other places in the body.
 Its tendency to spread makes melanoma a serious and potentially life-threatening cancer.

-According to the American Cancer Society (ACS), melanoma is responsible for around 1 percent of all skin cancers but accounts for the most deaths to skin cancer in the United States.
+According to the American Cancer Society (ACS), melanoma is responsible for

 The ACS estimate that during 2019, around 96,480 people will find out that they have melanoma and 7,230 people will die of the skin cancer in the U.S.

 Treatment with immune checkpoint inhibitors has had a dramatic effect on improving survival rates for people with melanoma, but the cancer still has a high risk of causing death once it spreads.

 Even when doctors combine immune checkpoint therapy with other treatments, they only work for around half of all cases.
 Also, people with responsive cancer may still experience autoimmune reactions, limited response duration, and even resistance to the therapy.